cliffordx/legalbai/pages/CIVIL CODE___BOOK 1___TITLE_8.md

 	- **ARTICLE 272.**
 	  id:: 634fba6a-1b42-415d-a537-5dd73eee5624
 	  collapsed:: true
-		- Children who are legitimated by subsequent marriage shall enjoy the same rights as legitimate children.
+		- Children who are legitimated by subsequent marriage shall enjoy the same rights as [[legitimate children]].
 (122)
 	- **ARTICLE 273.**
 	  collapsed:: true
 		- Legitimation shall take effect from the time of the child’s birth.
 (123a)